5 Key Ideas from Primary Reading Simplified

 Where you go after reading this depends on your priorities…

-All royalties are going to the Malaria Consortium, a Give-Well recommended charity.
+All royalties go to the Malaria Consortium, a Give-Well recommended charity.

 If you have 5-10 hours and you are most interested in understanding the history of reading (which is surprisingly relevant to understanding how it should be taught), scientific models of reading and where these might lead in the future, then read this book: